bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 # Using a Third-Party Shipping Provider

 Shipping provider apps (also known as carriers) allow merchants and shoppers to obtain **real-time** shipping quotes.
 Once a merchant installs a shipping provider app on their store, API users can connect the carrier.
-API users can then enable the carrier for specific shipping zones.
-This makes the real-time shipping method available to shoppers for those zones during checkout.
+API users can then define and enable multiple shipping methods for a carrier in any shipping zone.
+This makes real-time shipping methods available to shoppers for those zones during checkout.

 This article is a guide for API users on how to manage carrier connections and real-time shipping methods from these carriers.
 Managing shipping zones is out of the scope for this article because BigCommerce's shipping zone endpoints are not specific to third-party shipping providers.